DHTMLX/docs-kanban/docs/api/config/toolbar_items_config.md

 		type: "sort",
 		options: [
 			{
-				label: "Sort by label",
+				text: "Sort by label",
 				by: "label",
 				dir: "asc"
 			},
 			{
-				label: "Sort by description",
+				text: "Sort by description",
 				by: "description",
 				dir: "desc"
 			}